 How Often to Back Your Site Up

-If you have a lot of features installed that you require your users to interact on a daily basis with, that should also be taken into consideration.
+If you have a lot of features installed that you require your users to interact with daily, that should also be taken into consideration.
 Daily backups would keep all of your form entries, post comments, product purchases, or product reviews safe from being lost forever if you do a daily backup.
 Keep in mind that when you have these functionalities enabled, your website’s database changes to reflect that new content.
 It’s imperative to perform regular backups so that nothing is lost in the internet abyss.

 What is Git and How Can I Use it With My Website?